0xGUZ/advanced-keylogger/README.md

 # advanced-keylogger v0.1

 ### How To  Use:
-1-Change filepath;

-2-Change Email settings;
+1-Change Email variables

-3-Press ESC to stop program;
+2-Turn it into EXE

 ### Functionalities:
   -Keylogging